Cybdo/cybdokey/README.md

 - Hand-solderable (in theory)
 - tiny form factor!
 <img width="1270" height="720" alt="render showing the backside of cybdokey" src="https://github.com/user-attachments/assets/33fe673f-e43e-420d-80b9-66b2a31928ed" />

+## Usage

+Simply plug Cybdokey into your computer's USB-A port, and it will function similar to a yubikey.
+Passkeys and OTPs can be stored on it, and it supports human presence detection using the capacative touch pad.
+LED signals are identical to that of any other pico-fido key.

 ## Schematics
 <img width="1287" height="990" alt="image" src="https://github.com/user-attachments/assets/46e68c64-a258-42bd-bf8f-d22971f3334f" />